 Transform your heart, body, and soul—and in turn help others—through the study of yoga.

-Naropa University’s Yoga Teacher Training Certificate Program will immerse you in the history, philosophy, and theory of yoga, as well as give you comprehensive training in its practice and teaching.
+Naropa University’s Traditional Eastern Arts Certificate – Yoga Teacher Training will immerse you in the history, philosophy, and theory of yoga, as well as give you comprehensive training in its practice and teaching.

 As a graduate of the Yoga Teacher Training program, you will receive a 1,000-hour certificate that exceeds the 500-hour requirement of the Yoga Alliance, the largest association representing the yoga community.
 This program qualifies you to become a Registered Yoga Teacher (RYT 500) with the Yoga Alliance.